strong woman lifting weights

 Training three days a week

-If your schedule is a bit hectic, you're a beginner, or if your main goal is weight loss and you want to implement some cardio into your workout plan, then consider doing three full-body workouts a week.
+If your schedule is a bit hectic or you're a beginner, consider doing three full-body workouts a week.
 Total-body training is better than a body-part split for those with tough schedules because just missing one day could cause you a week without training a muscle group, costing you progress!
 So, it's better to stick to a routine that you can stick to, and if three days is what works for you then make sure to structure your routine accordingly.

 If you want to follow a three-day full-body training program, here are two ways to structure your routine:

-• Do two sets per movement pattern: There are four movement patterns in total, this includes squatting, hinging, pushing, and pulling.
+There are four movement patterns in total, this includes squatting, hinging, pushing, and pulling.
 Squatting could be doing any type of squats, leg press, and even lunge variations.
 Hinging involves deadlifts, Romanian deadlifts, hip thrusts, and any movement that involves hinging at the hips.
 Pushing movements involve pushing a weight vertically, like overhead presses, or horizontally, like chest pressing.
 Pulling movements involve pulling a weight vertically, like pull-ups, or horizontally, like rows.
-To be clear, this does not mean only doing two sets of squats, it means doing two work sets that involve squatting exercises with however many sets you need to warm up and build up to the weights you actually want to use.

 Training four or more days a week

-Want to create an even more effective workout plan?
-Read our article about how many reps and sets you should do for your fitness goals!
+Read our guideline on how many reps and sets you should do based on your fitness goals.